grbeno/langchain-cmd/Readme.md

 ```
 python chat.py
 ```
-You can select other models: `gpt-4` for example.
+You can select other models: `llama3.1` from Ollama.
 ```
-python chat.py --m gpt-4
+python chat.py --m llama3.1
 ```
 You can select chat role as well.
 Default is: `short and concise`
 ```